kelemen/JTrim/readme.md

 `Swing` components in this library are likely to be adjusted without maintaining backward compatibility.

-All the public api is documented in JTrim GUI but the test coverage is low.
+All the public api is documented in JTrim GUI but needs more test coverage.